Breaking Barriers, Reuniting Families, Restoring Hope

-Thousands of unaccompanied immigrant children are currently in the custody of the Office of Refugee Resettlement, waiting to be reunited with a family member or other loved one (known as a “sponsor”) who is willing to receive them into their home in the United States.
-In VECINA’s ReUnite project, we assist these sponsors in securing the release of their children from the U.S. government custody by helping them navigate the release and reunification process.
+Thousands of unaccompanied immigrant children are currently detained in the United States in the custody of the Office of Refugee Resettlement, waiting to be reunited with a family member or other loved one (known as a “sponsor”) who is willing to receive them into their home.
+Through VECINA’s ReUnite project, we assist these sponsors in securing the release of their children from the U.S. government custody by helping them navigate the release and reunification process.
 VECINA is recruiting volunteers to help sponsors with paperwork, gather supporting documents, provide interpretation, and advocate for the release of a child.
 Join a team to help reunite a family!

 Project Background